atulsharma47/QueerVerse-App/README.md

 # 📖 About

-QueerVerse is a modern social networking application created specifically for the LGBTQ+ community.

-The goal of QueerVerse is to provide a safe, welcoming, and visually engaging platform where people can connect, build friendships, network, share experiences, discover events, and express themselves freely.
+QueerVerse is a modern social networking application built specifically for the LGBTQ+ community.
+The platform focuses on creating a safe, welcoming, and engaging digital space where users can express themselves, build friendships, discover communities, attend events, and interact through social features.

-The application combines a premium glassmorphism-inspired UI with real-time Firebase services to deliver a smooth and interactive social media experience.
+The application is built using Flutter with Firebase as the backend, allowing the same codebase to support Android, iOS, Web, Windows, macOS, and Linux.

-Although the project is still under active development, many core social networking features have already been implemented.
+Although the project is still under active development, it already includes a large collection of production-style features with a polished dark-themed UI.

 ---

-# ✨ Current Features
+# ✨ Features

 ## 🔐 Authentication

+- Firebase Authentication
-- Secure Email Authentication
+- Email & Password Login
 - User Registration
-- Login
-- Password Validation
+- Form Validation
-- Authentication State Handling
+- Secure Authentication
-- Remember Me
+- Loading States
-- Beautiful Dark UI
-- Firebase Authentication
+- Error Handling

 ---

-## 👤 User Profile
+## 👤 User Profiles

-Every user has their own customizable profile including:
+Each user has a personalized profile including:

 - Profile Picture
 - Display Name